-If a student becomes ineligible for financial aid due to extenuating circumstances, the student may appeal the decision within the first week after the end of the term.
+If a student becomes ineligible for financial aid due to extenuating circumstances, the student may appeal the decision.
 Extenuating circumstances include: personal illness/accidents, serious illness or death within the immediate family, or some circumstance beyond the reasonable control of the student.
-Documentation of the extenuating circumstance shall include a letter from doctors, hospital or social services agency, obituary notice/death certificate or police report.
+Documentation of the extenuating circumstance may include a letter from doctors, hospital or social services agency, obituary notice/death certificate or police report.

 To appeal a financial aid decision, a student should:

-- Complete the Financial Aid Appeal Form - Write a letter that answers the following two questions: - 1.
-What were the circumstances that caused you to lose your financial aid? - 2.
+- Complete the Financial Aid Appeal Form - Write a letter that answers the following two questions: - I. What were the circumstances that caused you to lose your financial aid? - 2.
 What actions have you taken to ensure you will not lose the aid again?